-One of the most predominate perceived alternatives to the original tubular drag chain conveyor is the cable conveyor.
+One of the most predominant perceived alternatives to the original tubular drag chain conveyor is the cable conveyor.
 And while it is a perceived alternative, chain-type tubular drag conveyors and cable conveyors cannot rightly be considered for the same applications.
 They are different calibers of equipment altogether.

 While cable conveyors are generally low-torque, high-speed operating, chain-type tubular drags are the opposite; high-torque, low speed operating.
 This not only enables them to start and stop while fully loaded but makes them more energy efficient and durable to abrasion.
 Cable conveyors are constructed of light gauge tubing that is joined together using compression fittings.
 Meanwhile, chain-type tubular drags are constructed of schedule 40 pipe that is joined together using heavy plate flanges.